 It covers all frequencies in the VHF and UHF band

-The 3 building blocks are each housed in their own 19" rack,
+The three building blocks are each housed in its own sub-rack,

 The upper part contains the power supply unit (PSU).
 It consists